bucketplus/ca-control-api-nodejs/Readme.md

 ### Reading Inputs

 #### For input.type = `file` containers
-* `bp.readInputFile()` - reads the cloud input file into buffer.
+* `bp.readInputFile(bucketUrl)` - reads the cloud input file into buffer.
 Recommended for small files, e.g. text and image files.

-* `bp.getSignedInputFileUrl()` - return signed url for a file to read.
+* `bp.getSignedInputFileUrl(bucketUrl)` - return signed url for a file to read.

-* `bp.downloadInputFile(localPath)` - downloads the cloud input file to a local relative path.
+* `bp.downloadInputFile(localPath, bucketUrl)` - downloads the cloud input file to a local relative path.
 Recommended for larger files, e.g. video files.

 #### For input.type = `folder` containers
-* `bp.downloadInputFiles(localFolderPath)` - downloads all cloud input files to a local folder. *Coming Soon*
+* `bp.downloadInputFiles(localFolderPath, bucketUrl)` - downloads all cloud input files to a local folder. *Coming Soon*

-* `bp.listInputFiles()` - provides an array of all cloud input files. *Coming Soon*
+* `bp.listInputFiles(bucketUrl)` - provides an array of all cloud input files. *Coming Soon*

-* `bp.readInputFile(path)` - reads a specific cloud input file. *Coming Soon*
+* `bp.readInputFile(path, bucketUrl)` - reads a specific cloud input file. *Coming Soon*

 #### For output.type = `file` containers
-* `bp.writeOutputFile(content, mimetype)` - writes content to the cloud output file.
+* `bp.writeOutputFile(content, mimetype, bucketUrl)` - writes content to the cloud output file.
 Recommended for small files, e.g. text and image files.

-* `bp.writeObjectFileToKey(content, mimetype, key)` -writes content to the cloud output file for specified key path.
+* `bp.writeObjectFileToKey(content, mimetype, key, bucketUrl)` -writes content to the cloud output file for specified key path.
 Recommended for small files, e.g. text and image files.

-* `bp.getSignedOutputFileUrl(contentType)` - return signed url for a file to write cloud output file.
+* `bp.getSignedOutputFileUrl(contentType, bucketUrl)` - return signed url for a file to write cloud output file.

-* `bp.getSignedOutputFileForKey(contentType, key)` - return signed url for a file to write cloud output file for specified key path.
+* `bp.getSignedOutputFileForKey(contentType, key, bucketUrl)` - return signed url for a file to write cloud output file for specified key path.

-* `bp.uploadOutputFile(localPath, contenttype)` - uploads a specified local file to the cloud output file.
+* `bp.uploadOutputFile(localPath, contenttype, bucketUrl)` - uploads a specified local file to the cloud output file.

-* `bp.uploadOutputFileToKey(localPath, contenttype, key)` - uploads a specified local file to the cloud output file for specified key path.
+* `bp.uploadOutputFileToKey(localPath, contenttype, key, bucketUrl)` - uploads a specified local file to the cloud output file for specified key path.

 #### For output.type = `folder` containers

-* `bp.uploadOutputFiles(localFolderPath)` - uploads all the files from a specified local folder to the cloud output folder.
+* `bp.uploadOutputFiles(localFolderPath, bucketUrl)` - uploads all the files from a specified local folder to the cloud output folder.

-* `bp.writeOutputFile(content, mimetype, cloudPath)` - writes one file to the cloud output folder.
+* `bp.writeOutputFile(content, mimetype, cloudPath, bucketUrl)` - writes one file to the cloud output folder.
 Recommended for small files, e.g. text and image files.

 ### Lifecycle Updates